 Working with a patient focus group, the guide tells patients:

 On the advice of the patient focus group, we have also produced an animation to complement the printed leaflet.
 We hope this will enable us to reach a larger audience and that the animation will be more accessible to people who find it hard to use standard printed material.
-Both the leaflet and animation were produced with a group of patients and the National Osteoporosis Society (NOS).
+Both the leaflet and animation were produced with a group of patients and the Royal Osteoporosis Society (ROS).

 If you have any questions or would like further information about this, or any other of our services, please contact the Fracture Liaison Service Database by telephone on +44 (0)20 3075 1511 or by email at FLSDB@rcplondon.ac.uk.